 Updated 8/18/19 with more photos

-35 years ago today, Van Halen performed for 65,000 sweaty heavy metal fans at the ‘Monsters of Rock’ Festival at Donington Park in Castle, Donington, Leicestershire, England.
+On this day in rock history, Van Halen performed for 65,000 sweaty heavy metal fans at the ‘Monsters of Rock’ Festival at Donington Park in Castle, Donington, Leicestershire, England.
 This show was the first Monsters of Rock show out of five the band played to wrap up the 1984 tour.
 This was also Van Halen’s first U.K. appearance since 1980.
 The bill for this day included Motley Crue, Y&T, Accept, Gary Moore, Ozzy Osborne, Van Halen, and AC/DC.
 This Van Halen show was professionally filmed and the performance of “Hot for Teacher” was used by European MTV.

 Watch backstage interviews from this day:

 David Lee Roth, Alex Van Halen, and AC/DC’s Angus Young Interviewed at Donington

 The Monsters of Rock Tour was a festival tour of Europe in 1984.
 For a short portion of the tour, Van Halen played on the bill as the brief European leg of their 1984 tour supporting the album of the same name.
 It was the second portion of the tour after a large North American one and featured the final performances by David Lee Roth with the band until he rejoined in 2007.

 Van Halen’s dates on the 1984 ‘Monsters Of Rock’ Tour:

 8/25/84 Rasunda Stadium, Stockholm, Sweden

 9/01/84 Wildparkstadion, Karlsruhe, Germany